Once Human (video game): Expansion: The Way of Winter

 In September 2024, the new expansion: Way of Winter was released as a new playable scenario.
-They scenario involves the player to once again meet with Mitsuko, one of the first metahumans and to which the mayflies get their name.
+The scenario involves the player to once again meet with Mitsuko, one of the first metahumans and to which the mayflies get their name.
 Mitsuko informs the player that even with the monoliths defeated, she still feels weakness in the dimensional plains is not getting better.
 She notices a presence outside of her Eternaland home and the player goes to investigate.

-They are greeted by a mysterious figure with an opera like mask called Igna.
-Igna, who the player can see is a Metahuman as Igna has a charred arm that is clearly cindering, is delighted to meet the player and claims that he knew this realm existed but was not powerful enough to enter it until now.
+They are greeted by a mysterious figure with an opera-like mask named Igna.
+Igna, who the player can see is a Metahuman--as Igna has a charred arm that is clearly cindering--is delighted to meet the player and claims that he knew this realm existed but was not powerful enough to enter it until now.
 Igna tries to recruit the player to his side but the malevolent presence of Igna causes the player to decline.
 Igna, disappointed departs and warns the player not to get in their way.
-The player returns to Mitsuko who, based on Igna's energy and departure, came from the icy north, a previously locked section of the map as it was considered lost and inhospitable.
+The player returns to Mitsuko who--based on Igna's energy and departure--came from the icy north, a previously locked section of the map as it was considered lost and inhospitable.

-Mitsuko tasks the player to go to the north, that she claims was the last place she knew her mentor went before he disappeared and maybe the player can find some help.
+Mitsuko tasks the player to go to the north, where she claims was the last place she knew her mentor went before he disappeared, and maybe the player can find some help.
 The player departs to the north and goes to the closest settlement of their spawn point.
-The player encounters members of The Column, survivors of starfall who have been fighting against the Vultures and Rosetta for years.
+The player encounters members of The Column, survivors of Starfall who have been fighting against the Vultures and Rosetta for years.
 They inform the player that the Vultures and Roseta have formed an alliance since the north was cut off and both factions suffered heavy losses.
 They task the player to investigate the nature of their alliance and look for their leader, Roland, who has since disappeared after an ambush not too long ago.